 6. Thoracic Mobilization on a Ball

 Thoracic Mobilization on a Ball is a go-to exercise to reduce the appearance of a neck hump.
-This method frees up the stabilizing muscles and increases your thoracic spine's flexibility, mobility, and range of motion.
-To do it:
+This is an exercise to increase your thoracic spine flexibility, mobility and range of motion.

 - Kneel on the ground with your arms in front of you on the ball.